 Caru Classic Stews Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Caru Classic Stews product line includes 6 grain-free wet dog foods.
+The Caru Classic Stews product line includes the 5 wet dog foods listed below.

 - Caru Real Pork Stew (4 stars) [M]